nuclearpasta/react-native-drax/README.md

 Drax is a declarative drag-and-drop system for React Native, written in TypeScript.
 It is designed to be flexible and powerful with the goal of supporting many use cases, while its stock components and default settings should cover the most common scenarios with minimal configuration.

-**Note: as of version 0.7.0, React Native 0.62 or higher is required.
+**Note: as of version 0.10.0, React Native 0.65 or higher is required.
+For RN 0.62-0.64 projects, you may be able to use 0.9.3, but it will no longer be supported.
 For RN 0.61 projects, you may be able to use 0.6.0, but it will no longer be supported.**

+*Personal note from Joe: this project is in need of additional [contributors/shepherds](#contributing).
+I have not been focused on React Native over the past year, and the state of the library has fallen behind the times.
+At a minimum, it should be updated to use the latest RNGH and take advantage of any fixes and new features in that and RN.
+I apologize that I do not have the availability to maintain this project to my own high standards and thank everyone who has been understanding of that.*

 #### Contents